Pros and Cons of Galvanizing vs. Metallizing

 4. Apply top coat

-Depending on the required coating properties of the part, a top coat (top coating) can be applied to improve the chemical resistance, moisture resistance or wear resistance of the part and enhance its appearance of the part.
+Depending on the required coating properties of the part, a top coat (top coating) can be applied to improve the chemical resistance, moisture resistance, or wear resistance of the part and enhance its appearance.
 Examples include 2K polyurethane and UV-curable wear-resistant clear coat; functional industrial top coating or top coat such as Teflon and ceramic coatings; stained and tinted finishes to give gold, bronze, colored chrome, and metallic satin finishes, etc.

 5. Quality Inspection

-The plastic parts and plastic components are inspected for quality according to ISO 9001 standards and the specific requirements of the project.
-In addition, for easy traceability throughout the process, a tracking label can be attached to each part so that errors can be traced and corrected if they occur.
+The plastic parts and plastic components are inspected for quality according to ISO 9001 standards and the specific project requirements.
+Additionally, for easy traceability throughout the process, a tracking label can be attached to each part so that errors can be traced and corrected if they occur.

-Contact us to discuss your requirements of metalized labels.
+Contact us to discuss your requirements for metalized labels.
 Our experienced sales team can help you identify the options that best suit your needs.

 0